Meet Dr. Ellie Zarrabian.

 In 2003, Dr. Ellie took a faculty member post in the Department of Psychology at Santa Monica College.
 There she taught young adults of diverse cultures, ethnicities, socio-economic and religious backgrounds the theory as well as the application of spiritually integrated psychology while covering other general topics like Developmental, Biological, Cognitive Behavioral and Humanistic psychology.
 Over the course of the nine years she taught at the college level, Dr. Ellie formulated the theory and practice for healing trauma from psycho-spiritual perspective.

 Throughout the years seeking higher education and working with diverse populations, Dr. Ellie continued working and learning from her Sufi roots.
 The practice of shamanism came easily because she was born into a culture where it was practiced for centuries.
 Her grandmother had healing skills which she passed on to her as did her father who, although he did not practice shamanism, was well-read in Sufism.
-Over the years she began blending the healing work from her Sufi background, body work, Therapeutic Touch, and Transpersonal psychology.
-Gradually she created a craft to treat trauma using a blend of contemporary shamanic healing practices and counseling psychology.
+Over the years she began blending the healing work from her Sufi background, body work, Therapeutic Touch, and Conscious Coupling .
+Gradually she created a craft to treat trauma using a blend of contemporary shamanic healing practices and Wellness and life skills coaching.

-After receiving her doctorate degree in 2010, Dr. Ellie founded the Centerpeace Foundation, a holistic center for psychotherapy and spirituality.
+After receiving her doctorate degree in 2010, Dr. Ellie founded the Centerpeace Foundation, a holistic center for Wellness and life skill coaching.
 The mission of Centerpeace is to help people live a better and more peaceful life by resolving conflict that begins within the self and extends out into the world.
 Through Centerpeace, Dr. Ellie goes out into the greater Los Angeles community and gives talks, workshops and presentations on resolving conflict and healing trauma.
 She also has a full time private practice where she works with individuals and couples.

 Realizing that the work she does with individuals is greatly needed in communities around the world where people are experiencing first hand trauma through social unrest, war and terrorism, in 2013, Dr. Ellie put together the Centerpeace Project.
 Through the project, Dr. Ellie and her team of therapists, consultants, yoga teachers, nutritionists and community builders, go out into communities around the world and set up programs to help young adults deal more effectively with conflict, violence and generational trauma while teaching them the skills they need to create more sustainable, and co-creative solutions for living in greater peace.